 Debate on the Address

-The first day of the Debate on the Address, as it is known, is general in tone, the other four days are on specific topics.
-This is the first debate of the new session and it normally lasts for five days.
+The first day of the Debate on the Address, as it is known, is general in tone, the other five days are on specific topics.
+This is the first debate of the new session and it normally lasts for six days.

 The task of proposing and seconding the motion is regarded as an honour and is given to two government backbench MPs.

-The Leader of the Opposition, Edward Miliband, will respond on behalf of the Opposition.
-The Prime Minister, David Cameron, will reply on behalf of the Government.
+The Leader of the Opposition, Harriet Harman, responded on behalf of the Opposition.
+The Prime Minister, David Cameron, replied on behalf of the Government.

 House of Commons subjects for debate